top of page

 • A Fact Sheet summarizing the ordinance and its main features.

-• Media updates - including the latest press releases with announcements and updates.
+• Public & Media updates - including the latest press releases with announcements and updates.

 • Key Statistics and Quotes highlighting the ordinance’s benefits and community input.